datopian/ckan-cloud-helm/QUICKSTART_DEVELOPMENT.md

 Clone from Git or download the source zip.

-All the following commands and scripts should run from current working directory: `datagov-ckan-multi/multi-tenant-helm`
+All the following commands and scripts should run from `ckan-cloud-helm` project directory

 ## Start a Minikube cluster